Updated June, 2021.

 In Canada, people aged 15-24 have the highest rates of depression of any age group in the country.
 Suicide is the second-leading cause of death among this same demographic.
 Clearly, access to treatment is a major issue.

 Being afraid to speak up and having no idea where to turn for help, are major barriers to recovery.
 Community-serving professionals can play a major role in reversing this trend.

 Being aware of local resources and drawing on the other skills mentioned here, can make you a powerful advocate for people who are suffering in your own community.

 With quality mental health training, front-line workers can make a huge difference in how we connect with and serve those in need.

-Want to learn more about mental health training designed for community-serving professionals?
+Learn more about mental health training

 This 12-week course is delivered online, and taught by Rose Ceci.
 Rose is a certified psychiatric mental health nurse with the Canadian Mental Health Association.
 She has over 18 years experience in the field.